 Remind people to write large…but not too large

 Everyone signing my yearbook knew I had terrible eyesight, and would write in a size equivalent to 18 pt font.
 I had some people decide to take up an entire page with large text, but that wasn’t necessary.

 Use brightly colored pens

 I used my normal Sharpie extra-fine tip pens to have people sign, and let people choose from a variety of colors.
 This helped provide contrast on the page, so I could easily see who wrote where.
 These pens did not bleed through the paper.
-I talk about these pens in my post on what’s in my backpack here.
+I talk about these pens in my post about what’s in my bag for class.